-Insert small dry pieces of kindling wood, ignite and ensure that the flames have established before closing the door.
-Open the air vent control (FIG 5) before you close the door.
-Additional ignition air is obtained by leaving the door slightly open.
-When the flames are stable and the chimney is warm, the air supply is regulated with this air vent control.
+Open the vent control (FIG 6).
+Insert small dry pieces of wood, ignite and ensure that the flames have a good grip of the wood.
+Close the door when the flames are stable and the chimney is warm.
+If it is not closed the insert and chimney may overheat.
+The air supply is then regulated with the vent control.

-When there is a glowing layer of ash, new wood logs can be inserted.
-Pull the hot ember to the front of the combustion chamber when inserting new logs so that the wood is ignited from the front.
-Keep the door slightly open each time new logs are inserted so that the flames get established.
+When there is a glowing layer of coal, new wood logs can be inserted.
+Remember to pull the hot ember forward in the insert when inserting new logs so that the wood is ignited from the front.
+The vent control should be opened each time new logs are inserted so that the flames get a good grip.
 The fire should burn with bright and lively flames.

-Using the stove with low combustion effect and firing around the clock increase pollution as well as the risk for a fire in the chimney.
-Never allow the stove or flue to become glowing red.
-Turn off the air vent control should this happen.
-Regulation of the air vent control takes some experience, but after a little while a natural rhythm for the fire will be found.
+Using the insert with low combustion effect increases the pollution as well as the risk of a fire in the chimney.
+Never allow the insert or flue to become glowing red.
+Turn off the vent control should this happen.
+Regulation of the vent control takes some experience, but after a little while you will find a natural rhythm for the fire.